CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Implementation Details

 where each reverse update uses one denoiser forward pass, hence $\mathrm{NFE}=K$.

-\textbf{Shared initial noise for cross-band consistency.} Because inference is stochastic, independently sampling $\{z_T^{(b)}\}_{b=1}^B$ can introduce band-wise sampling drift.
+Because inference is stochastic, independently sampling $\{z_T^{(b)}\}_{b=1}^B$ can introduce band-wise sampling drift.
 We therefore draw a single latent per image and broadcast it across bands:

-which removes initial cross-band discrepancy (e.g., $\mathbb{E}\|z_T^{(b)}-z_T^{(b')}\|_2^2=0$ versus $2d$ if independent for $d$-dimensional latents).
-For a fair step-budget comparison, we fix the random seed (thus the same $z_T$) across different $K$.
+which removes initial cross-band discrepancy.
+For a fair step-budget comparison, we fix the random seed, and thus the same $z_T$, across different $K$.

-\textbf{Budget selection.} Fig.~\ref{fig:K_sweep} shows the quality--speed trade-off under an identical inference pipeline.
-As $\mathrm{NFE}$ increases, quality improves quickly at small budgets and becomes near-saturated around $\mathrm{NFE}\approx 20$ for our method (lower SAM and higher HQNR), while wall-clock latency scales approximately linearly with $\mathrm{NFE}$:
+Fig.~\ref{fig:K_sweep} shows the quality--speed trade-off under an identical inference pipeline.
+As $\mathrm{NFE}$ increases, quality improves quickly at small budgets and becomes near-saturated around $\mathrm{NFE}\approx 20$ for our method, while wall-clock latency scales approximately linearly with $\mathrm{NFE}$:

-Therefore, we adopt the smallest budget in the saturation regime (default $K=20$) to balance reconstruction quality and runtime.
+Therefore, we adopt the smallest budget in the saturation regime, with default $K=20$, to balance reconstruction quality and runtime.